serverless/scope/backend/README.md

 After you [added your values](#Configuration) to the newly created `config.prod.json` file, you are ready to deploy!

+0. Run `npm install` to install the dependancies

 1. Run `serverless deploy` and wait for the stack to be created

   [Watch the Backend configuration video](https://www.youtube.com/watch?v=dbfTNYgWIuI&index=2&list=PLIIjEI2fYC-BtxWcDeTziRp7cIZVEepB3)